trxn8r/trxn8r/README.md

 ### 1.1.
 Download the Excel Workbook

 > ⭐ [Download `TRXN8R.xlsx`](https://github.com/trxn8r/trxn8r/raw/main/TRXN8R.xlsx)

+- **LATEST VERSION** will always be the only `.xlsx` in the root of this project.
+- `/TRXN8R.xlsx` is a copy/paste alias, a gross, crude, redirect.
+- I think having the version in the name is good, especially when filing issues or knowing when to update.
+- Could be a hidden, checkable value within a cell or Power Query Param though...hmmmm...

 ### 1.2.
 Configure `TRX8NR 🐱‍🐉` to Extract, Transform, and Load (`ETL`) the Results of Your Transactions (`Trxns`)